savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

     - A way of going back to the home page
     - A checkbox to accept the service’s TOS, with a link to access them

-The trainer can encourage the groups to think of the ways they can use what they’ve just learned, without feeling the need to implement everything: inclusion is a journey, not an issue to be tackled in ten minutes anyway!
+The trainer can encourage the groups to think of the ways they can use creatively what they’ve just learned, without feeling the need to implement everything: inclusion is a journey, not an issue to be tackled in ten minutes anyway!

 ## Wrapping up

 Here are the key takeaways of this module:

 - An inclusive app is one using which users can thrive with and feel welcome in.
-- Designers have a big responsibility regarding inclusiveness as they are their team’s compass towards an outstanding experience for everyone.
+- Designers have a big responsibility regarding inclusiveness as they are their team’s compass towards delivering an outstanding experience for everyone.
 - The IUI should not be seen as a standard UI that was made accessible, nor as a separate UI, but as an ideal to strive for, for the entire UI to be inclusive and welcoming for everyone.
+- Making you interface inclusive is an occasion to get creative and to think about new innovative ways of interacting with your app.
 - Building an IUI is a long process, that can start with baby steps today.

-Remember: good design is accessible, and good design benefits everybody!
+Remember: **good design is inclusive, and good design benefits everybody!**

 # Resources